gavingro/things-3-automation/README.md

 *Perhaps the applescript or JSON solutions will have some answers for in solving these two problems.*

 3. Currently, I prefer to set the dates as "Sometime", then schedule the next session at the end of the current session.
-In the future, I will add the option of scheduling them all at once (even as a proof of concept).
+It is simple to set all the tasks to be set for "sometime", but would be organized better if I set them for their proper dates.

 # Filetree